-If full-strength or concentrated chemicals in liquid or powdered form have been spilled on clothing, handle the fabric only while wearing with rubber gloves to prevent absorption through the skin.
+If full-strength or concentrated chemicals in liquid or powdered form have been spilled on clothing, handle the fabric only while wearing gloves to prevent absorption through the skin.
 These clothes should be discarded.
 No amount of washing will remove the residue to make these garments safe to wear again.

 How to Remove Chemical Odors From Washable Clothes

 It is very important to not overstuff the washer because the clothes need plenty of room so that water can flush the pesticides from the fabric.

 When the washing cycle is complete, run a cleaning cycle with the washer empty to decontaminate it for your next load of family laundry.

 Chemical Odors and Dry Clean Only Clothes

 If dry clean only clothes have been directly exposed to a chemical, they should be taken to a professional dry cleaner.
 It is extremely important to tell the cleaner about the exposure and what type of chemical was involved.

 If there is no direct exposure but a clinging chemical odor, dry clean only clothes can be hung outside away from the direct sunlight to air.
-You can try placing the smelly garment in a large, sealable plastic tub or bag with an open box of baking soda.
+You can also try placing the smelly garment in a large, sealable plastic tub or bag with an open box of baking soda.
 Let the garment remain sealed for several days while the baking soda absorbs the odors.
 You may need to repeat this several times (with a fresh box of baking soda) before all of the odors are gone.